 Holly has been learning and teaching art, fiber arts, cooking, sewing, crafts and quilting for many years.
 In working with children she has found joy and fun, and, loves to explore their world and their openness to creativity.
 Holly approaches these subjects not just as a project but as a passion.

 Ismael “Izzy” is a Colorado native and has worked in the Denver Public School system for over 17 years at every grade level as well as the collegiate level at Metropolitan State University.
-He has taught for the Art Students League of Denver and has taught classes at the Smithsonian Latino Center in Washington, D.C.
+He has taught for the Art Students League of Denver and has taught classes at the Smithsonian Latino Center in Washington.
 He has worked as an oil painter for over 22 years.
-His work currently hangs in collections as far east as Philadelphia, and he has shown as far west as Diablo Valley College, in California.
+His work currently hangs in collections as far east as Philadelphia, and has shown as far west as Diablo College, in California.

 Susan has been an avid crafter most of her life and enjoys dabbling in a variety of different crafts.
 Her passions include Zentangle inspired art and knitting/spinning.
 She was fortunate to be able to travel to Providence, Rhode Island in April 2017 to obtain her certification as a Zentangle teacher.
 Professionally, she has worked in the field of developmental disabilities for over 30 years and truly enjoys the wide variety of people she's been able to meet over the years.